OData/v3ProtocolDocument/OData Batch Processing Format.markdown

 The body of a batch request MUST be made up of an ordered series of query operations and/or ChangeSets.
 A query operation in the context of a batch request is either a query or Function invocation request as described in [[OData:Core](odata)].
 A ChangeSet is an atomic unit of work consisting of an unordered group of one or more of the insert/update/delete operations, Action invocations or Service Operation invocations described in [[OData:Core](odata)].
 ChangeSets MUST NOT contain query operations and MUST NOT be nested (i.e. a ChangeSet cannot contain a ChangeSet).

 In a batch request body, each query operation and ChangeSet MUST be represented as a distinct MIME part (i.e. is separated by the boundary defined in the Content-Type header).
 A MIME part representing a query operation MUST include a Content-Type header with value "application/http" and a Content-Transfer-Encoding" header with value "binary".
 The contents of a MIME part representing a ChangeSet MUST itself be a multipart MIME document (see [[RFC2046](http://www.rfc-editor.org/rfc/rfc2046.txt)]) with one part for each operation that makes up the ChangeSet.
 Each part represnting an operation in the ChangeSet MUST include the same headers (Content-Type and Content-Transfer-Encoding) and associated values as previously described for query operations.

+Preambles and Epilogues in the MIME payload, as defined in [[RFC2046](http://www.rfc-editor.org/rfc/rfc2046.txt)], are valid but MUST are assigned no meaning and thus MUST be ignored by processors of batch requests.

+Each MIME part body which represents a single request SHOULD NOT:
+* Include authentication or authorization related HTTP headers because it is unlikely the infrastructure used for authentication will parse and utilize such headers.
+* Include Expect, From, Max-Forwards, Range, or TE headers because their contents will be ignored.

+Processors of batch requests MAY choose to disallow additional HTTP constructs in HTTP requests serialized within MIME part bodies.
+For example, a processor MAY choose to disallow chunked encoding to be used by such HTTP requests.

 The example below shows a sample batch request that contains the following operations in the order listed:
 * query request